bgd-labs/aave-proof-of-reserve/README.md

 1. Anyone can call publicly opened method executeEmergencyAction() of the Executor for the desired market.
 2. The Executor asks the Aggregator if any of the reserves is unhealthy at the moment.
 3. Aggregator compares total supply against Chainlink's Proof of Reserve feed for every token enabled in prior.
-4. If at least one reserve is compromised, Executor disables borrowing for every asset on the market.
+4. If at least one reserve is compromised, then
+   - for Aave V2 Executor disables borrowing for every asset on the market.
+   - for V3 LTV is set to 0 for the broken asset.

 ## Aggregator

 A common [ProofOfReserveAggregator](./src/contracts/ProofOfReserveAggregator.sol) smart contract, acting as a registry of pairs (asset address, proof of reserve feed address) and also implementing and exposing a areAllReservesBacked() function, which, for a list of asset addresses does the validation of **proof of reserve feed value ≥ total supply of the asset**.
 If any asset passed on the list of inputs will not fulfill that requirement, the result of areAllReservesBacked() will be false.
+It is also possible to use the bridge wrapper to get the total supply, if the asset has two bridges on the network.

 This contract is common, to be used by both Aave v2 and v3 systems, each one with different pool logic.

 ## Executors